zabbix/zabbix/src/go/plugins/mongodb/README.md

 # MongoDB plugin
 Provides native Zabbix solution for monitoring MongoDB servers and clusters (document-based, distributed database).
 It can monitor several MongoDB instances simultaneously, remotes or locals to the Zabbix Agent.
-Both TCP and Unix-socket connections are supported.
 The plugin keeps connections in the opened state to reduce network congestion, latency, CPU and memory usage.
 Best for use in conjunction with the official [MongoDB template.](https://git.zabbix.com/projects/ZBX/repos/zabbix/browse/templates/app/mongodb) You can extend it or create your template for your specific needs.